bradshawsguide/website/src/content/01-stations/253-dorchester/station.md

 ----
 info:
 - term: Hotels
-  description: King's Arms; Antelope.
+  desc: King's Arms; Antelope.
 - term: Market Days
-  description: Wednesday and Saturday.
+  desc: Wednesday and Saturday.
 - term: Fairs
-  description: February 14th, Trinity Monday, July 6th, August 6th, and September 29th.
+  desc: February 14th, Trinity Monday, July 6th, August 6th, and September 29th.
 ----
 text: The station is about a quarter of a mile from the town, well situated, and neat in its arrangements, the arrival and departure platforms and coverings being complete, and well ordered in every respect.